cacruz/eviz/docs/usage/autoviz.use.rst

 .. code-block::

-   python autoviz.py --config /path/to/config -s my_model
+   python autoviz.py -c /path/to/config -s my_model

 but now, the SPECS file, if found, will be used and the configurations therein will be applied to the maps specified